Importance of Trees

 Trees can be significantly impacted has people cut back on water to the rest of their landscapes.

 Tree loss is a very costly problem: not only in expensive tree removal, but also in the loss of all the benefits trees provide.
 Your trees provide an immense range of health, energy, environmental, and economic benefits:

-Trees add value – often thousands of dollars’ worth to your home & neighborhood
+- Trees add value - often thousands of dollars' worth to your home and neighborhood

 Trees are important as they can help with climate adaptation in the face of extreme weather.
 Caring for your trees will ensure a healthier, cleaner, more vital community - whatever the weather.